nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Data is successfully filtered by the specified condition and displayed.

 ### Main Success Scenario (MSS)
-1. Fred selects the option to filter patient data by condition.
+1. Fred enters command to `filter` patient data by medical condition.
-2. CareLink prompts Fred to input the condition (e.g., diabetes, hypertension).
+2. CareLink prompts Fred to input the medical condition.
-3. Fred enters the condition.
+3. Fred enters the medical condition.
-4. CareLink filters the patient data based on the specified condition.
+4. CareLink filters the patient data based on the specified medical condition.
 5. CareLink displays the filtered data to Fred.
 6. Use case ends.

 ### Extensions
 - **3a.
 Invalid Condition**:
-    - 3a.1: If Fred enters a condition that doesn't exist in the system, CareLink displays an error message and prompts Fred to re-enter the condition.
+    - 3a.1: If Fred enters a medical condition that doesn't exist in the system, CareLink displays an error message and prompts Fred to re-enter the condition.
     - Use case resumes from step 3.

 - **4a.
 No Data Found for Condition**: